Free Introductory Resource on Educator Trauma & Wellness

 The short answer: Absolutely.
 The longer answer: The world was already realizing the importance of wellness before we stepped into the collective trauma of the past couple of years (our book* was released three weeks before Covid, not in response to it...we already knew life was hard!).
 Now more than ever, we need to enlist strategies to support our overall wellness so we don't find ourselves stuck in a state of survival.
 Just getting through our days is no way to live!
 Creativity, enthusiasm, job/life satisfaction, and connections are all adversely affected, creating a sense of depletion and being overwhelmed.
 I believe taking a comprehensive approach to our wellness allows us to find space where obstacles become opportunities, and we can contribute to building HOPE-centered organizations.

 a belief or trust that something good is possible

-*Our book's focus is on educators/child advocates, but our model for personal and professional wellness translates to all aspects of corporate America.
+*Our book's focus is on educators/child advocates, but our model for personal and professional wellness translates to all people & professions.

 These meetings have been different.
 As a direct result of your influence, I have felt more compassion for coworkers & given myself permission to do meaningful things toward my well-being I may not have otherwise done.
 I am a better me.